 This program is somewhat unique in that approximately half of its funding comes from the U.S. Department of Housing and Urban Development (HUD).
 CHSP is under the administration of the Department of Social Services, Aging Services Division, and is operated by the Eastern Connecticut Area Agency on Aging and Western Connecticut Area Agency on Aging.

-Unlike most assistance programs, the applicant's monthly income and financial resources are not considered as eligibility factors.
+Unlike most assistance programs, the applicant’s monthly income and financial resources are not considered as eligibility factors.
 However, they may be considered as prioritization factors and are also used in determining co-payment amounts (share of cost).
 It can be presumed that priority will be given to those individuals who have the greatest need.
-Although “greatest need”, be that greatest financial or greatest medical need, or a combination thereof, is undefined.

 The exact services and benefits available to program participants may vary depending in which of the 14 locations they reside.
 In addition to case management services, most residences offer the following services: